 We used to think the answer to this question was “no.” However, our understanding of the situation has changed.

-On April 5, 2020, it was reported that a tiger at the Bronx Zoo was sick with COVID-19.
-The tiger was tested after showing respiratory symptoms, but it is unknown how the tiger became infected in the first place.
+In 2020, a tiger at the Bronx Zoo tested positive for COVID-19 after showing respiratory symptoms.
+It is unknown how the tiger became infected in the first place.
 Since then, several other animals at the zoo have shown symptoms and have also tested positive for the virus (Daly, 2020).

-In January of 2021, two gorillas at the San Diego Zoo contracted COVID as well.
-While their symptoms were mild, zookeepers were surprised as staff that work with wildlife at the zoo take precautions to avoid exposing the animals to the virus (NPR, 2021).
+In 2021, two gorillas at the San Diego Zoo tested positive for COVID-19 after having mild respiratory symptoms.
+Zookeepers were surprised as staff that work with wildlife at the zoo take precautions to avoid exposing the animals to the virus (NPR, 2021).

-There is also evidence that other animals are susceptible to infection, such as ferrets (Questions, 2020).
-And the Centers for Disease Control and Prevention (CDC) states it “is aware of a small number of pets, including cats and dogs, reported to be infected with the virus that causes COVID-19, mostly after close contact with people with COVID-19” (CDC, 2020).
+There is also evidence that other animals are susceptible to infection, such as ferrets and hamsters (Muñoz-Fontela, 2020).
+And the Centers for Disease Control and Prevention (CDC) states it “is aware of a small number of pets, including cats and dogs, reported to be infected with the virus that causes COVID-19, mostly after close contact with people with COVID-19” (CDC, 2021a).

 Studies are currently underway to better understand how infection with SARS-CoV-2 affects animals.
 There is currently no evidence that the virus that causes COVID-19 can spread from a pet’s fur.
 Do not attempt to wash your pets with disinfectants, hand sanitizer, or hydrogen peroxide.
 If you think your pet is sick, call your vet before taking them into the veterinary office or clinic so they can tell you the best way to proceed.

 Can my pet infect me with the novel coronavirus?